Palestinian Arab in Türkiye (Turkey)

 Introduction / History

 When Roman emperor Hadrian conquered Israel in 135AD, he named the land Palestine.
 He chose this name because the Israelites had such a strong dislike for the Philistines (Palastina).
 Culturally many Palestinians claim they are Canaanites, the people who settled the land hundreds of years before.
 Biblically, Ham was a son of Noah and Canaan was a son of Ham.
 The word canani means "trader."
 Mizram, another son of Ham, was the name given for Egypt in Hebrew.
 The Bible states that Hagar, an Egyptian, became a bond servant to Sarah, the wife of Abraham.
 Unable to have children, Sarah gave Hagar to Abraham.
 Culturally this was acceptable at this time, however, it would not have been God's choice.
 Hagar gave birth to Ishmael.
 Genesis 16:12 says "His hand shall be against every man, and every man's hand against him."
 Ishmael had twelve sons who migrated into what are today the Arab nations.
 In Gen. 12:7-8 God said to Abraham that he would give him and his descendants the land (Israel) forever.
 In Deuteronomy 30:1-10, Gods promised to scatter Israel if they disobeyed him, but he would later restore them to their land.
 Because of their disobedience, the Israelites were taken into captivity to Assyria (approximately 734-732 BC.) and Babylon (587-585 BC).
-Israelis were scattered for many centuries.
+Israelis were scattered for centuries.

 What Are Their Lives Like?